 Other Printers We Bought but would not recommend

 These printers are either discontinued or not recommended for schools.
-This does not mean that these printers were/are not good printers – it’s just that when we tested them we found them unsuitable for elementary and primary schools.
+This does not mean that these printers were/are not good printers – it’s just that when we tested them we found them unsuitable for primary and middle schools.

 3D Systems Cube 3 – a dual head machine.
 We struggled to get good prints from it and it has now been discontinued.